 This is the sole method available to border guards when calculating whether a right to stay has been exceeded.

 poorly printed and

 placed randomly throughout the passport book.
-Besides, stamp can be counterfeited, and there is not electronic record in any database.
+Besides, a stamp can be counterfeited, and there is not an electronic record in any database.

 Another problem is that regular visitors and people living near borders have to replace their passports every 2 to 3 months because they run out of space for new stamps!